Department Chair: Dessie L.A. Underwood

 The department provides preparation for advanced study at the graduate level and for entry into various health professional schools.
 Students should consider the degree requirements listed in the catalog as minimal; some graduate schools, professional schools, or careers may require additional coursework in mathematics, physics, chemistry, or biological sciences.

 Students desiring entrance into one of the various health.related professional schools should consult with the Health Professions Advising Office in the College of Natural Sciences and Mathematics' Jensen Student Access to Science and Mathematics (SAS) Center (HSCI 164) for more information.
-Most of these schools do not require students to major in any particular discipline but favor holders of a bachelorfs degree; and want students who have done well in their major and who also took the prerequisite courses required by that particular school.
+Most of these schools do not require students to major in any particular discipline but favor holders of a bachelors degree.
+They prefer students who have done well in their major and who also took the prerequisite courses required by that particular school.

 Single Subject Teaching Credential in Biology